tjoyner/ofvioletsandlicorice/chapter12.md

 "Too easy," continued Floriana, "you have to feel for yourself what is right.
 [If you make mistakes it's because you want to, but then you must justify it, and not with bullshit](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#sesgarri)."
 Even Floriana was resolved, almost harsh, and Giulio remained silent, without replying.

-"They're stopping to get gas," advised Eta Beta, who seemed to have fallen asleep.
+"They're stopping to get gas," advised Eta Beta, who had seemed to have fallen asleep.

 The two cars stopped in the self-service area of Q8 gas, and Giulio got out to tell Nicole that it was a diesel, and offered to get the diesel fuel.
 Daniel let him do it while continuing to look at him with severity and detachment, so much so that Floriana made a sign to Eta Beta: